Reform of the United Nations Security Council: India

+India is a founding member of the United Nations.
 India, which joined the U.N. in 1945 (during the British Raj), two years before independence in 1947, is the second-largest and one of the largest constant contributors of troops to the United Nations peacekeeping missions.
 Foreign Policy magazine states that, "India's international identity has long been shaped by its role in U.N. peacekeeping, with more than 100,000 Indian troops having served in U.N. missions during the past 50 years.
 Today, India has over 8,500 peacekeepers in the field, more than twice as many as the U.N.'s five big powers combined."
 In November 2010, then US President Barack Obama publicly supported India's bid for a permanent seat, citing India's "long history as a leading contributor to United Nations peacekeeping missions".
 India has been elected eight times to the UN Security Council, most recently from 2021 to 2022 after receiving 184 of 192 votes.

-The country currently has the world's second-largest population and is the world's largest liberal democracy.
+The country currently has the world's largest population and is the world's largest liberal democracy.
 It is also the world's fifth-largest economy by nominal GDP and third-largest by purchasing power parity.
 Currently, India maintains the world's second-largest active armed force (after China) and is a nuclear-weapon state.
 The International Herald Tribune has stated: "Clearly, a seat for India would make the body more representative and democratic.
 With India as a member, the Council would be a more legitimate and thus a more effective body."

 India's bid for permanent member of UNSC is now backed by four of the five permanent members, namely France, Russia, United Kingdom and United States.
 On 15 April 2011, China officially expressed its support for an increased Indian role at the United Nations, without explicitly endorsing India's Security Council ambitions.
 A few months later, China endorsed Indian candidacy as a permanent UNSC member provided that India revokes its support for Japanese candidacy, given that Japan has a strained relationship with China.